-These are 8 Columbus area parks and playgrounds that are great for toddlers and younger kids!
+These are 8 Columbus area playgrounds and parks that are great for toddlers in Columbus, Ohio!

 Do you need to find a really great playground in Columbus for your toddler?
 I hear ya!
 Maybe it’s just me, but sometimes taking young kids to the park can be a frightening experience.
 You look away for 5 seconds and all of a sudden your toddler is standing at the top of a climbing wall looking over a 10 foot drop off to the pavement below.